 Information about the point-to-point correlation of systematic errors in the data is taken into account in the fit whenever available.
 In particular, a detailed breakdown of the systematic uncertainties over independent sources is provided for the SLAC, CERN-BCDMS, CERN-NMC, and JLab-\bonus{} experiments.
-For the Jlab-E00-116 and \mara{} data sets only the overall systematic uncertainty is published, and in the present fit it is combined in quadrature with the statistical (uncorrelated) uncertainties.
-The systematic uncertainties of DESY-HERMES measurements are separated by sources, however, no information about their point-to-point correlation was provided.
+For the Jlab-E00-116 and \mara{} datasets, only the overall systematic uncertainty is published, and in the present fit, it is combined in quadrature with the statistical (uncorrelated) uncertainties.
+The systematic uncertainties of DESY-HERMES measurements are separated by sources; however, no information about their point-to-point correlation was provided.
 For this reason, we select for our fit the DESY-HERMES data on the ratio $\sigma^d/\sigma^p$, where the correlated uncertainties partially cancel.
 The remaining systematic uncertainty, except of the normalization one, are combined with the statistical uncertainty, in line with the approximation adopted in the DESY-HERMES analysis of their own data~\cite{Airapetian:2011nu}.

-The normalization uncertainty, a peculiar case of systematic errors, often dominates the uncertainty of the data sets considered.
-Furthermore, the normalization factors for the available SLAC-E49a, E49b, E87, E89b, E139 and CERN-NMC data sets were estimated by comparing to the measurements of the SLAC-E140 experiment with the normalization uncertainty of $1.7\%$.
-Following a similar approach we release the normalization factors of those data and determine such factors from a fit simultaneously with other parameters.
-Furthermore, this procedure is also applied to the CERN-BCDMS and Jlab-E00-116 data allowing to improve their instrumentally determined normalizations.
-For the CERN-NMC and DESY-HERMES data, which were taken in the form of ratios, the impact of the normalization uncertainty is greatly reduced, therefore their normalizations were kept fixed.
-A similar treatment was applied to the \mara{} data which have a very accurate luminosity monitoring we also avoid normalization tuning.
-This allows us to use those data for the calibration of the other data sets, in addition to the SLAC-E140 data set.
+The normalization uncertainty, a peculiar case of systematic errors, often dominates the uncertainty of the datasets considered.
+Furthermore, the normalization factors for the available SLAC-E49a, E49b, E87, E89b, E139, and CERN-NMC datasets were estimated by comparing them to the measurements of the SLAC-E140 experiment with the normalization uncertainty of $1.7\%$.
+Following a similar approach, we release the normalization factors of those data and determine such factors from a fit simultaneously with other parameters.
+Furthermore, this procedure is also applied to the CERN-BCDMS and Jlab-E00-116 data allowing for improvement of their instrumentally determined normalizations.
+For the CERN-NMC and DESY-HERMES data, which were taken in the form of ratios, the impact of the normalization uncertainty is greatly reduced; therefore, their normalizations were kept fixed.
+A similar treatment was applied to the \mara{} data, which have a very accurate luminosity monitoring and for which we also avoid normalization tuning.
+This allows us to use those data for the calibration of the other datasets, in addition to the SLAC-E140 data set.